khurramalvi/fresh-mac-setup/README.md

 # Fresh MacOS Setup
 Setting up macOS for front-end development and product design can be streamlined and organised.

-If you're using an older machine and wish to reinstall macOS, follow the instructions in the "[Reinstall macOS](#reinstall-macOS)" section.
-However, if you're working with a fresh machine, feel free to skip this part and proceed directly to the "[Fresh Installation](#fresh-installation)" section.
+If you're using an older machine and wish to reinstall macOS, follow the instructions in the [Reinstall macOS](#reinstall-macOS) section.
+However, if you're working with a fresh machine, feel free to skip this part and proceed directly to the [Fresh Installation](#fresh-installation) section.

 <br />